ARM-software/psa-api/doc/crypto/overview/functionality.rst

 Randomness and key generation
 -----------------------------

-We strongly recommended that implementations include a random generator, consisting of a cryptographically secure pseudo-random generator (CSPRNG), which is adequately seeded with a cryptographic-quality hardware entropy source, commonly referred to as a true random number generator (TRNG).
+We strongly recommended that implementations include a random generator, consisting of a cryptographically secure pseudorandom generator (CSPRNG), which is adequately seeded with a cryptographic-quality hardware entropy source, commonly referred to as a true random number generator (TRNG).
 Constrained implementations can omit the random generation functionality if they do not implement any algorithm that requires randomness internally, and they do not provide a key-generation functionality.
 For example, a special-purpose component for signature verification can omit this.

 It is recommended that applications use `psa_generate_key()`, `psa_cipher_generate_iv()` or `psa_aead_generate_nonce()` to generate suitably-formatted random data, as applicable.
 In addition, the API includes a function `psa_generate_random()` to generate and extract arbitrary random data.